chaoss/wg-value/metrics/share-of-voice.md

 # Share of Voice

-Can we communicate the value of our community as a comparison to something of value by our supporting business?
+Question: If a supporting business values the "share of voice" metric, how can the value of a community be expressed in those terms?

 ## Description